GodwinEke/c-lineassistantrepo/README.md

 ----------------------------------------------------------------------------------------------------------------
 This is Erikwonda, a command-line virtual assistant  for programmers aimed to have versatile functionalities done on the terminal without having to browse everything on the Internet.
 With the tap of a key, Erikwonda is being built to bring the Internet to the terminal (and not to replace it though).
-Erikwonda was built with Python and SQL, leveraging the SQLite framework and
-APIs such as [The Guardian API](https://open-platform.theguardian.com/) and [The Free Dictionary](https://dictionaryapi.dev/)
+Erikwonda was built with APIs such as [The Guardian API](https://open-platform.theguardian.com/) and [The Free Dictionary API](https://dictionaryapi.dev/)

 ## Features
-- Takes in arguments via the [arparse](https://docs.python.org/3/howto/argparse.html) **Python 3** library
 - Verifies if a word is an actual English, Russian, Chinese, German, Spanish or French word from SQL databases having **[274k+ - 1.6M+]** words
 - Defines any English word with all its meanings, pronunciations, synonyms and antonyms in the dictionary.